Eddie Johnson (American soccer): Loan to Cardiff City

-Greece and Loan to Aris
+Greece and loan to Aris

 On December 31, 2009, Johnson joined Greek side Aris Thessaloniki on loan for the remainder of the 2009–10 season.
 On January 13, 2010, Johnson made his first appearance for Aris, coming on as a 79th-minute substitute in a 2–0 victory over Asteras Tripoli F.C. in the round of 16 of the Greek Cup.
 He made his Greek Super League debut, appearing as a second-half substitute against PAS Giannina F.C., on January 17, 2010.
 Johnson scored two goals in their playoff win over Olympiacos.
 Johnson scored five goals for Aris and was one of the top goalscorers in the Greek Super League Playoff with three goals.

 Loan to Preston

 On January 31, 2011, Johnson was sent out on loan to Championship club Preston North End.
-He scored his first goal against Reading a flicked on header from a curling Keith Treacy cross.
+He scored his first goal against Reading on April 5; a flicked on header from a curling Keith Treacy cross.
 The goal was later given as an own goal.

 On December 22, 2011, it was announced that Johnson had signed with Primera División de Mexico club Puebla.
 However, Johnson never officially signed a contract with the team and was released from camp after training with the team three or four times due to a difference in opinions between the coach, Juan Carlos Osorio, and the team's technical staff.